 Lectures and film shows for citizens are held occasionally.
 Every year, several groups of high school students with teachers visit our museum, attending lectures and film shows.
-To accumulate know-how of risk communication on tropical infectious diseases in our institute, we are planning to introduce science cafe sessions where we have frank communication with citizens on the present state and future prospects of research on tropical medicine.
+In 2012, we had 4 open lectures at Nagasaki City Library.
+To accumulate know-how of risk communication on tropical infectious diseases in our institute, we are planning to have open lectures where we have frank communication with citizens on the present state and future prospects of research on tropical medicine.